Electrostatics-induced breakdown of the integer quantum Hall effect in cavity QED

-In Fig. \ref{fig:4}(b), where $N_e$ is fixed, we observe another important feature.
-While the odd Zeeman plateaus are almost completely washed out by the image-charge potential, the even plateaus become wider for $U_{\rm im}\neq0$.
-It is known that, in general, the width of an IQH plateau increases with increasing disorder, since there are more localized states in the bulk that act as a charge reservoir.
-Similarly, we can ascribe the increased width of the even plateaus to the appearance of additional disorder-localized states at the bottom of the electrostatic well.

-The main mechanism for the elongation of even plateaus and destruction of the odd ones in our single-particle model is represented schematically in Fig. \ref{fig:4}(c).
-Interestingly, there is no strict breakdown of the topological protection, since the cyclotron gap remains clearly open.

-We remark that in our current model, we are not able to capture overall chemical potential shifts nor the exact extent of the increased plateaus.
-These should arise from a more detailed analysis of how the image-charge potential is screened by interactions far from the edge and how many localized states are actually formed in the image-charge potential pocket with respect to the bulk ones.
-Hence, to make our finite-size simulations consistent, we fix in Fig. \ref{fig:4} different chemical potentials/number of electrons for the two cases with and without image charges.
-A systematic analysis of the apparent increased even plateau width in Ref. \cite{appugliese_breakdown_2022} is left for future work.

-{\emph{Experimental discussion}.} --- We now discuss the relevance of the electrostatic mechanism explained so far for recent cavity QED quantum Hall experiments.
-The important parameter emerging from our toy-model is the strength of the image-charge potential in-plane gradient, parametrized by $\Gamma_\ell$ [see Eq.~\eqref{eq:tunneling_energy}], and the LL energy separation, $\hbar\omega_B$ or $E_Z$.
-While a precise estimate for $\Gamma_\ell$ would require a detailed analysis of the split-ring resonator's sharp structure, a meaningful lower bound estimate can be provided by using the infinite plate approximation and the distance $d_{\rm{edge}}\sim 200\,$nm valid for the main sample of Ref. \cite{appugliese_breakdown_2022}.
-Together with the other 2DEG parameters $\ell=4$, $B=1\,$T and $E_Z=0.2\,$meV, we obtain an estimate $\Gamma_{\ell=4}/(\hbar \omega_B)\approx 4\%$ valid for even plateaus and $\Gamma_{\ell=4}/E_Z\approx 38\%$ for odd plateaus.
+\emph{Parameter estimates}.---We now discuss the relevance of the electrostatic mechanism explained so far for cavity QED quantum Hall experiments.
+The important parameter emerging from our toy model is the strength of the image-charge potential in-plane gradient, parametrized by $\Gamma_\ell$ [see Eq.~\eqref{eq:tunneling_energy}], and the energy separation of the LLs.
+The latter is given by the cyclotron energy $\hbar\omega_B$ or, including the spin degree of freedom, the Zeeman energy gap $E_Z$ (see End Matter for further details).
+While a precise estimate for $\Gamma_\ell$ would require a detailed analysis of the split-ring resonator's sharp structure, a meaningful lower-bound estimate can be provided by using the infinite plate approximation and the distance $d_{\rm{edge}}\sim 200\,$nm estimated for the main sample of Ref.~\cite{appugliese_breakdown_2022}.
+Together with the other parameters $\ell=4$, $B=1\,$T and $E_Z=0.2\,$meV, we obtain an estimate $\Gamma_{\ell=4}/(\hbar \omega_B)\approx 4\%$ valid for even plateaus and $\Gamma_{\ell=4}/E_Z\approx 38\%$ for odd plateaus.
+With a minimal further adjustment of the parameters, a full breakdown of conductance quantization in the odd plateau, $\Gamma_{\ell=4}/E_Z\approx 100\%$, can be reached.